-These high school football players wore their jerseys to a teammate's funeral
+These high school football players wore jerseys to a teammate's funeral

 Campbell said he spoke with Pike County Coach Brad Webber to offer support.
 Campbell said he and his staff reviewed video of the game "over and over again from every angle" for possible signs of what could have caused Dylan's injuries.

 "There's no definitive play that you can say 'hey this might be what's it,'" he said.

+Dylan's death revived conversations about head injuries in football players, especially children, among concerned parents in the community and nationwide.

-Despite the uncertainty, Dylan's death won't stop him or his team from hitting the gridiron, he said.
+Despite the uncertainty, Dylan's death won't stop him or his team from hitting the gridiron, Campbell said.

 "It's a great sport.
 It teaches these young men a lot.
 I know people have concerns -- and I had concerns when my daughters were driving their vehicles, you know?
 Doesn't matter what kids will do, parents always worry about their kids when they leave home," he said.